Bppatkar/jsMachineCodingRoundQNAbyBHanu/README.md

 console.log(sum);
 ```

-### In an array of numbers and strings, only add those members which are not strings
 ```Javascipt
 let arr = ["hehehe", 123, "bhanu", 5543, "ais", 8345, "drg", 4, 456, 234, "as"];
 let sum = 0;